Data Protection Summary

 Right to Object

-Where we state in this document that we process your personal data on the basis of a legitimate interest (see the Legal Basis table above), you are entitled to object to the processing in question on grounds relating to your particular situation.
+Where we state in this document that we process your personal data in the public interest or on the basis of a legitimate interest (see the Legal Basis table above), you are entitled to object to the processing in question on grounds relating to your particular situation.
 We will then stop processing the personal data in question unless we can demonstrate compelling legitimate grounds for the processing that override your right or unless we need to use it in a legal claim.
 For more information on the Right to Object, please see our full Data Protection Statement or contact us using the details in Section 1 'General' above.

 Right to Restrict Processing of Your Data